-For example, an eligible faculty member or exempt employee who earns $80,000 in calendar year 2018 can expect to receive $7,808.00, as a Duke contribution in 2018.
+The Duke contribution is calculated monthly.
+For example, an eligible faculty member or exempt employee who earns $7,088.33 monthly ($85,000 annually) can expect to receive a Duke contribution of $686.32 on a monthly basis.
 The calculation of this benefit amount is shown below:

 |Multiplied by Sample